 Originally constructed in 1958, the Edens Spur consists of two lanes in each direction with 4-foot wide inside shoulders and 11-foot wide outside shoulders and an open grass median.
-Up to 57,000 vehicles use the Edens Spur daily.

 These repairs are necessary to extend the life of the roadway and provide safe and convenient travel for Tollway customers.
 This work is part of the Tollway's 15-year, \$14 billion capital program, Move Illinois: The Illinois Tollway Driving the Future.